FAQs

 Is there electricity in the mountains?

-Yes, most trekking trails have electricity produced from the small stream or river; they are micro-hydro projects, and where are not the electricity from the micro-hydro, there is solar energy, so you will have the lights and can charge your stuff.
+Yes, most trekking trails have electricity produced by small streams or rivers; they are micro-hydro projects.
+Where the electricity is not from the micro-hydro, there is solar energy, so you will have lights and can charge your stuff.

 We hope the information provided above works for you, and if you don’t find the queries you would like to ask, please feel free to ask us at any time.